 In 79AD the volcano erupted, covering the area in up to six meters of ash.
 It wasn’t until the late 1700s that the city was rediscovered and efforts began to excavate and uncover the hidden historical site.

-Over the years, Pompeii has secured a place on the UNESCO World Heritage Site list and has become one of the most popular tourist attractions and landmarks in Italy.
+Over the years, Pompeii has secured a place among the best UNESCO World Heritage Sites in Europe and has become one of the most popular tourist attractions and landmarks in Italy.

 These days you can visit the site of Pompeii and wander the streets, go into many of the excavated buildings, and see what life was like when it was a thriving city.